jankronquist/elastic-search-lab/README.md

 <http://www.elasticsearch.org/tutorials/2011/07/18/attachment-type-in-action.html>

+**Make sure you successfully perform this step, otherwise the steps below will not work!**

 Step 3 - Java API
 -----------------

-Shut down the RunElasticSearch process.
+**Shut down the RunElasticSearch process.**

 Notice the folder `data`.
 All documents we have inserted will be available when we start a new Elastic Search node.

 Open `ElasticSearchLab.java`.